curhvyn/user_dashboard/README.md

 - **Date of Birth**: Must follow **YYYY-MM-DD format** and **cannot be a future date**.
 - **Passwords**: Must be at least **6 characters long**.

-## Future Enhancements
-- Implementing a graphical user interface (GUI).
-- Adding password hashing for enhanced security.
-- Integrating a database (SQLite, PostgreSQL, etc.) for persistence.

 ## Contributing
 Contributions are welcome!
 Please fork the repository and submit a pull request with your changes.

-## License
-This project is licensed under the **MIT License**.

-## Contact
-For questions or support, contact: [Your Email Here]